gebriell/kaggle_transformer/README.md

 # kaggle_transformer
 Cataloging changes on the Kaggle Transformer Sentiment Analysis project

-To-Do: Mmerge the different versions of the notebooks and use this repo
+To-Do: Merge the different versions of the notebooks and use this repo
        as version control

 Legend: